Roads and freeways in metropolitan Phoenix: Ramp metering

 The Phoenix freeway system heavily utilizes ramp meters, with several currently installed in the metropolitan area located on I-10, I-17, Loop 101, Loop 202 (on the Red Mountain Freeway from I-10 to Gilbert Road, as well as at select interchanges on the SanTan Freeway from Dobson to Gilbert Road), SR 51, and US 60.
 Since their implementation in the 1980s, the goal of these has remained to "break up platoons" of cars by limiting the number that can enter a freeway at a time.
 The Arizona Department of Transportation (ADOT) states that this has been "tremendously successful".

 Travel times program

 On January 22, 2008, a test program was begun by ADOT which involved the placement of travel times to popular commuter destinations on variable message signs along inbound freeway routes during the morning peak hours and outbound routes in the evening.
 Initially, these signs were only activated on weekdays during peak travel hours (6am to 9am and 3pm to 7pm) and did not appear if there is a more urgent message to display; such as an Amber alert or other emergency.
 In late July 2015, the hours when travel times were displayed were extended.
 Travel times are now displayed from 5am to 11pm on weekdays, and 7am to 9pm on weekends.
+During overnight hours, the signs instead display warnings to watch for street sweepers.